yasserqureshi1/COVID19-dashboard/README.md

 # COVID19-Dashboard

-**NOTE THAT THE DATA SOURCE USED IS NO LONGER AVAILABLE RESULTING IN THE PAGE TO DISPLAY AN ERROR**

 This is a repository that contains the files for a COVID19 Dashboard that is deloyed on Heroku.
 Find the dashboard here: https://covid19-dashboard1.herokuapp.com